Symptoms and Signs of Depression in Children and Adolescents

 - Fear of death

-Not every depressed child will experience every symptom—some will experience a few symptoms, some many; and the severity of symptoms will vary from child to child.
-Depression can be very serious, but it is treatable.
+Not every depressed child will experience every symptom.
+The severity of symptoms will vary from child to child.
+Depression can be serious, but it is treatable.
 If your child is showing any of these signs and symptoms,

 talk with your child's doctor.